sailendrachettri/alphanews/README.md

 # AlphaNews - A News Web Application

-The main objective of this application is to to provide daily news with most readable format.
-All the news will fetched from newsapi.org
+- The main focus of this application is to connect news articles from all around the world and deliver it to user as fast as possible in best visualize way.
+- News articles will fetched using newsapi.org
 ## Tech Stack

 **Client:** React JS

 **Design:** Material UI

-## Live Dome
+**API:** Newsapi.org

+## App on Production

 [This WebApp is not yet published]
 The developer version of newsapi not work in production